 Normally federal regulations take years to promulgate.
 They often begin with Advanced Notice of Proposed Rulemaking, followed by a formal proposal and comment process, followed by extensive agency review.
-Typically agencies must also certify the impact of new rules on small busiIn the past, DHS has invoked the exception in order to fast-track certain security regulations.

-ness and must consider the paperwork burdens that the rules may impose.
-In addition, the Office of Management and Budget has its own extensive internal review process for all major new federal regulations.
-This process often includes extensive involvement by other agencies.
+Typically agencies must also certify the impact of new rules on small business and must consider the paperwork burdens that the rules may impose.
+14 In addition, the Office of Management and Budget has its own extensive internal review process for all major new federal regulations.
+15 This process often includes extensive involvement by other agencies.
 In this case, there is little doubt that the Environmental Protection Agency (EPA) will be involved deeply in this interagency effort.